jhu-bids/crisp-to-omop-pipeline/README.md

 # crisp-to-omop-pipeline
-# Stephanie Hong, shong59@jh.edu 2022, initial version of state of MD COVID data from CRISP data integration into OMOP instance in databricks environment.
+# Stephanie Hong, shong59@jh.edu 2022,
+# Initial version of Maryland state COVID data from CRISP integration into the OMOP instance within the Databricks environment.
 #